Brooks Kriske

 Brooks Kriske Bio

-Brooks Joseph Kriske is an American professional baseball pitcher currently playing for the Oakland Athletics.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, Baltimore Orioles, Kansas City Royals, Chicago Cubs, and Minnesota Twins, as well as in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Saitama Seibu Lions.
-Known for his pitching skills, Kriske has made significant contributions to his teams since his debut in 2020.
+Brooks Joseph Kriske (born February 3, 1994) is an American professional baseball pitcher who is currently in the Athletics organization of Major League Baseball (MLB).
+Standing out as a right-handed reliever who has bounced between several organizations and two continents, Kriske has suited up for the New York Yankees, Baltimore Orioles, Kansas City Royals, Chicago Cubs, and Minnesota Twins in MLB, while also pitching in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Saitama Seibu Lions.
+Known for a power arm out of the bullpen, he has built his career through perseverance after undergoing Tommy John surgery early in his professional journey.

 Early Life and Background